 Once you have received your log in information, follow the initial login instructions to setup your account.
 If your log in information was misplaced or lost, please contact your student’s teacher or the front office.

-Click this link to learn more about Schoology Setup & Navigation – while you are logged in please ensure you are setup for Schoology Setup & Navigation.
+Click this link to learn more about Schoology Setup & Navigation – while you are logged in please ensure you are setup for Schoology Notifications, these notifications will automatically send you information about your child.
 If you already know your way around, visit MOT Schoology.

 HOME ACCESS CENTER (HAC)